vadimeladii/spring-boot-2/README.md

 # How to Run

-This application is packaged as a war which has Tomcat 8.5 embedded.
+This application is packaged as a jar which has Tomcat 8.5 embedded.
 No Tomcat, Jetty or JBoss installation is necessary.
 You run it using the java -jar command.

 * Clone this repository